The Terry Team Shares Spinning Tips & Recommendations for the Best Indoor Cycling Clothes – Updated for 2020

 I wear the Peloton TDF Short almost daily while using my spin bike at home.
 I love how soft the fabric and waistband are.
 This style is great for riding in a seated position as well as standing.
 The Peloton is easy to just throw on for a quick work out – there’s no need to shift and shimmy into a high compression fit.

 I think this short is an especially good option for some of our older spinners who might want a little more padding.

 Serena W, Sales – Favorite Spin Shorts: Chill 7 Shorts

 I go to the spin classes at Synergy Fitness, in Williston, VT.
-I love the workouts, but the great thing about spin is it’s your ride – you can exert the amount of effort you want!
+I love the workouts, but the great thing about spin is it’s always your ride – you can exert the amount of effort you want!

 - I recommend you buy Spinning shoes that clip in to the pedals.

 - Try a few different classes and instructors…every class/instructor is different and you may like one instructors style/music better than another’s!

 - Drink LOTS of water!

 My recommendations for best indoor cycling clothes are the Terry Chill 7 Short and Tourista Tank.
 I like the light weight fabric of the tank (I sweat a lot) and I don’t like having sleeves on during spin classes.

 - The Chill shorts provide nice compression with one of our best chamois that make riding comfortable!